ksu-auv-team/RoboSubSim/README.md

 ### Targets
 * Photorealism (HDRP Water, Domain Randomizations, Successful Sim2Real Transfer)
-* Robot Simulation (Fake robot that emulate real robot, ie. is controlled by the same code and has the same sort of interaction with the environment)
+* Robot Simulation (Fake robot that emulates real robot, ie. is controlled by the same code and has the same sort of interaction with the environment)
 * Conveniences (Auto labeled bounding boxes, segmentation/depth imaging, data generation, maybe even RL)

 ### Usage